India, China armies want to improve ties along LAC

-Srinagar: The Indian Army and it’s Chinese counterpart have expressed mutual desire to maintain peace and improve relations at the functional-level along the Line of Actual Control (LAC), a defence official said today.
+SRINAGAR: The Indian Army and its Chinese counterpart have expressed mutual desire to maintain peace and improve relations at the functional-level along the Line of Actual Control (LAC), a defence official said on Thursday.

 Your email address will not be published.
 Required fields are marked *